 The other negative was related to the shots I was hitting.
 I combined the shafts with a friendly cavity back.
 Nothing too extreme, but certainly something that gave me a little more help than I was used to.
 On the range, this was very nice.
 I could see the ball flying high and far.
 When I got on the course, it was also very nice…..except when it wasn’t.
 I hit the occasional shot which just seem to go much further than I expected.
 As good as this sounds, in terms of score it really wasn’t.

 I remember playing one particular round in competition at a course I know pretty well.
-A couple of shots I hit into greens just seem to keep on going and I found myself over the back of the green.
+A couple of shots I hit into greens just seemed to keep on going and I found myself over the back of the green.
 On a day when I felt like I was hitting the ball really well and playing good golf, my scorecard looked worse than average.
 Was this due to the shaft?
 The clubhead?
 My swing?
-Who knows, but I couldn’t shake the association of graphite shaft and excess long/short dispersion.
+Who knows, but I couldn’t shake the association of graphite shaft and excessive long/short dispersion.

 Fast forward to today and I find myself in a similar situation in some ways.
 I am suffering from golfer’s elbow and I have a couple of other issues in my shoulder and upper back.
 Something which doesn’t add to my suffering would be a real bonus.
 And yet I am still a little bit reticent about using graphite.
-I have hit other graphite clubs since, but *I never get that feeling of control that I do have with steel.
+I have hit other graphite clubs since, but I never get that feeling of control that I have with steel.

 Steel fiber shafts would seem to offer an elegant solution to this problem, giving me the advantages of steel and graphite without, hopefully, the disadvantages of either.
 These shafts from Aerotech are composed a filament-wound graphite core.
 This supposedly gives an extremely consistent uniform graphite shaft.
 The obvious plus side is that it will be lightweight, decrease vibrations and reduce risk of aggravating injuries.
 This shaft is then ‘covered’ with extremely thin steel filaments.
 Here we have the advantages of steel in terms of stability and weight distribution.
 In fact, these shafts tend to play above their stated flex in terms of stiffness and have a very consistent bend profile.